Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 Inside the Naval Reserve Officers Training Corps, you choose a track:

-- Marine option for future Marine Corps officers
+- The Marine option for future Marine Corps officers

-Both groups are NROTC midshipmen, but they have different training focuses and career goals.
-Both tracks start on the same campus, but your labs, PT style, and summer training shift toward the community you are aiming for.
+Both groups are called NROTC midshipmen, but they focus on different training and career goals.
+Everyone starts on the same campus, but your labs, PT, and summer training will match the community you want to join.

 How NROTC Fits into College Life